 You bite down hard on a nut, hear a loud crack, and immediately feel excruciating pain from a broken tooth.
 Rare?
 No, it occurs all the time.

-A dental emergency can occur at home or in the wilderness without warning and can incapacitate a person in an instant.
-“No problem, I’ll get right over to the dentist,” you think.
-Hopefully, that is possible, but not always.
 You may live some distance from a dentist, it may be a night or weekend when it is hard to find one, or there may not be any available.
+Hospitals rarely have any dental services so that you could be on your own for hours, maybe days.

 First Aid Kit For a Dental Emergency

-If you go check any regular first aid kit, chances are you won’t find anything that can help in case of a dental emergency.
+If you check any standard first aid kit, chances are you won’t find anything that can help in case of a dental emergency.

 - Dental floss